SWIFT: Scalable Wasserstein Factorization for Sparse Nonnegative Tensors: Notations and Background

 where $E(\M{T})$ is an entropy function and $\rho$ is a regularization parameter.
 When $\rho \ge 0$, the solution of \eqref{Wass_def_regularized_entropy} is called the \textit{Sinkhorn divergence} (\textit{a.k.a.} entropy regularized Wasserstein distance) between probability vectors \V{a} and \V{b}.
 Eq.~\eqref{Wass_def_regularized_entropy} is a strictly convex problem with a unique solution and can be computed with vectors $\V{u} \in \mathbb{R}_{+}^{n}, \V{v} \in \mathbb{R}_{+}^{m}$ such that $\operatorname{diag}(\V{u})\M{K} \operatorname{diag}(\V{v}) \in U(\V{a}, \V{b}) $.
 Here, $\M{K} =\text{exp} (-\rho\M{C}) \in \mathbb{R}_{+}^{n \times m}$.
 Finding the optimal $\V{u}$ and $\V{v}$ can be computed via the Sinkhorn's algorithm~\cite{sinkhorn1967concerning}.

-{\textbf{Wasserstein Dictionary Learning}} There are several techniques for minimizing Wasserstein loss for dictionary learning problem \cite{sandler2009nonnegative, rolet2016fast, qian2016non,schmitz2018wasserstein,varol2019temporal,xu2020gromov}.
+\textbf{Wasserstein Dictionary Learning.} There are several techniques for minimizing Wasserstein loss for dictionary learning problem \cite{sandler2009nonnegative, rolet2016fast, qian2016non,schmitz2018wasserstein,varol2019temporal,xu2020gromov}.
 Sandler et.al. \cite{sandler2009nonnegative} introduces the first non-negative matrix factorization problem that minimizes Wasserstein loss by proposing a linear programming problem, however, their method needs heavy computation.
 Cuturi \cite{rolet2016fast} proposed a Wasserstein dictionary learning problem based on entropy regularization. \cite{qian2016non} proposes a similar method by exploiting knowledge in both data manifold and features correlation.
 Xu~\cite{xu2020gromov} introduces a nonlinear matrix factorization approach for graphs that considers topological structures.
-Unfortunately, the direct generalization of these approaches to tensor inputs suffers from the following challenges: \begin{itemize}[leftmargin=*] \item {\bf Sparse input:} Without carefully exploiting sparsity structure in the input, there will be a huge number of optimal transport problems to be solved for tensor input. \item {\bf Efficient tensor computation:} Updating every factor matrix in Wasserstein tensor problem requires nontrivial tensor operation which can be extremely costly if not optimized. \end{itemize}
+Unfortunately, these approaches cannot be directly generalized to tensor inputs due to the challenges mentioned in Section~\ref{sec:introduction}.